scjane/docker.github.io/docker-hub/builds/classic.md

 be a seamless process for most users.

-## Managing Classic Automated Builds
+## Manage Classic Automated Builds

 You can manage both Classic and new Automated Builds from the **Builds** tab